gp-wang/cadrouter/README.md

 # cadrouter
+cad router: Class project for ece556 at University of Wisconsin–Madison: create an automatic router for global net routing

-cad router: maze router with A-star heuristic and global routing framework
+Implementation: maze router with A-star heuristic and global routing framework